mr-lovalova/datapipeline/README.md

 - drop_missing:
     required: [temp_c__station=001]
     min_coverage: 0.95
-- fill_constant: { value: 0.0 }
 - fill_history:
     statistic: median
     window: 48
     min_samples: 6
-- fill_horizontal:
+- fill_constant:
-    statistic: mean
-    min_samples: 2
+    payload: targets
+    value: 0.0
 ```

+- Each transform receives a `Sample`; set `payload: targets` when you want to
+  mutate label vectors, otherwise the feature vector is used.
 - Vector transforms rely on artifacts (expected IDs, scaler stats) to decide
-  which features should be present.
+  which identifiers should be present.
+When no transforms are configured the
-- When no transforms are configured the stream passes through unchanged.
+  stream passes through unchanged.

 ### `build.yaml`